New Cold Dark Matter Crisis Revealed by Multiscale Cluster Lensing: THE INNER DENSITY PROFILES OF SUBSTRUCTURES

-Two recent papers have delved more systematically and deeply into addressing this discrepancy: work by \citet{Tokayer2024}, that exhausts the freedom available within collisionless CDM (including extreme but physically motivated baryonic contractions), and by \citet{Dutra2025}, who demonstrate that gravothermal core collapse in self-interacting dark matter (SIDM) subhalos might naturally produce the inner density profile slopes required to match the observed GGSL signal.
+Two recent papers tighten this inference by: (1) exhausting the freedom available within collisionless CDM (including extreme baryonic rearrangements; \citealp{Tokayer2024}); and (2) mapping the required inner profile slopes to self-interacting DM (SIDM) core collapse \citep{Dutra2025}.